South Australian Bar Association

 The SA Bar Association is a supporter of JusticeNet SA and many of our members undertake opinion or court work in a range of areas on a volunteer basis, as co-ordinated by JusticeNet and with instructions from volunteering solicitors.

-JusticeNet SA is an independent, not-for-profit legal service that provides free legal help to individuals and charitable organisations in South Australia (and the Northern Territory via our Federal Courts Self-Representation Service).
+JusticeNet SA is an independent, not-for-profit legal service that provides free legal help to individuals and charitable organisations in South Australia (and the Northern Territory via their Federal Courts Self-Representation Service).
 Its aim is to provide a ‘safety net’ for individuals who cannot afford a lawyer or get the help they need from elsewhere.
 The Pro Bono Referral Service provides a referral service for low-income and disadvantaged South Australians experiencing civil law issues, as well as assists charitable and community groups.
-The Refugee and Asylum Seeker Project provides legal advice and representation, while the Federal Court Self-Representation Service provides direct legal advice and assistance to people representing themselves in the Federal Court and Federal Circuit Court.
+The Refugee and Asylum Seeker Project provides legal advice and representation on judicial review cases, while the Federal Court Self-Representation Service provides direct legal advice and assistance to people representing themselves in the Federal Court and Federal Circuit Court.
+The Homeless Legal program is a new outreach legal service helping people who are experiencing or are at risk of homelessness.

-More information about JusticeNet, as well becoming a member or supporter, can be found at www.justicenet.org.au.
+More information about JusticeNet, as well as becoming a member or supporter, can be found at www.justicenet.org.au.

 Barristers can apply to join JusticeNet’s Database and the Referral Distribution List by emailing email@example.com.